ben-willis/grey-jcr/README.md

 To set up the database you need to create the tables and add your user (defined in .env) as the website editor.
 To do this run the following:

  1. `npm run migrate` - this will create the required tables in the database
- 2. `npm run seed-postgres` - this will add the user defined in the .env file as the website editor
+ 2. `npm run seed` - this will add the user defined in the .env file as well as some other fixtures

  Note the migrate step is required on installation and whenever there are any changes to the database.
 It is often useful to delete and recreate the "grey" database and run the migrations again to get a clean state.